 Waiter and Waitress Skills #3

 Waiting tables is all about people.
-To be a good waiter or waitress you will need excellent people skills.
+To be a good waiter or waitress you will need excellent people skills – and this is the most important skill if you want to start making bigger tips.
 A waiter’s primary job is to forge relationships with the guests, and it is not easy to walk up to a table of complete strangers and make them like you.
 It is very important to establish rapport with your guests and find something that you have in common.
 You must become a master of small talk.
 The most obvious thing you will have in common with your guests is food.
 If they order something that you like, tell them!
 “That is my favorite entrée, great choice.”
 If they ask you how an item on the menu is, be honest.
 If they order a dish that you know sucks, tell them!
 By being honest and recommending something better you will score major points.
 If the guest sees that you are really trying to take care of them, then they will take care of you.
 Be professional, but let your personality come out.

 P.S.
 The video is pretty short and has great content you can use right away to make bigger tips.